 The Discalced Carmelites work in five towns in the north-west of the country (Bangui, Baoro, Bouar, Yolé, Bozoum).
 Several dozens of people work in the Carmelite mission at the present – monastic brothers and sisters from Italy, India and France, and also lay co-workers and volunteers.
 The missionaries select and recruit new brothers from amongst the local people.
 They gradually entrust them with tasks and responsibility in order to transfer the mission to them one day in the future.
 Their goal is to make the locals independent of the mission in the future.

 As well as their primary task of preaching the Gospel and Christian conversion, the missionaries also work in the fields of health care, education, and agriculture – they implement many projects focused on those areas.
 They run ambulances, care for malnourished children and AIDS patients.
 They take part in preventive programs, run kindergartens, primary and secondary schools.
 They once established a hundred hectare oil palm plantation and also other utility crops.
 They support farmers and small holders and employ hundreds of people.

 Around twenty volunteers from the Czech and Slovak republic have worked in the mission since 1995, including a one-year stay by Prague surgeon Marcel Drlík.
 His book, entitled Czech Doctor in the Heart of Africa (Portál, 2003), was positively reviewed in the Czech media.
 It has been published in five languages and re-printed many times.
 Ludmila and Karol Bohm built a new school in the town of Bozoum in 2012.
 The dentist Věra Svobodová was among other volunteers.
-The most recent volunteer was Vojtěch Bílý, a twenty-year-old secondary school graduate who worked and taught in the town of Bozoum in school year 2013-2014 during a period of armed conflict.
+In school year 2013-2014 during a period of armed conflict, a Czech volunteer Vojtěch Bílý worked and taught in the town of Bozoum, currently one Czech other volunteer works there.

 The work of the missionaries in Central Africa is only possible with the support of many people who contribute financially according to their possibilities.

 You can donate:

 Regular donors receive the bi-monthly the journal Missionary Friendship.
 To subscribe send us en email at firstname.lastname@example.org.

 We thank to all donors for their support.